learn-co-curriculum/precollege-school-year-intro-software-engineering-teacher-guide/unit-01/lectures/intro-to-ruby/LECTURE.md

 ## Motivation
-+ Introduce Ruby with drone demonstration!!
-WOOHOO RUBY IS SO COOL
 + Ruby is a backend programming language that is typically used to build web applications.
 + Explain backend with example of website vs. web application.
 A static site for a pizza parlor shows the same info to everyone who visits - telephone number, location, etc. - but when you log into a site like Facebook you get a unique experience.
 It knows who you are and who your friends are.
 It also lets you, and only, connect to new friends, upload photos, update your status, etc. A backend is what makes this possible.
 + Ruby is an awesome backend language because easy to read, easy to learn, and there are a ton of resources available